Some new perspectives on d-orthogonal polynomials: -decomposition and -symmetrization

 From this, by taking $n=d(d+1)+r$, and from the definition of dual sequences it follows that

 whence the desired result.

-Remark that we only needed to suppose that the first component is d-OPS.
-It is sufficient enough to prove the d-orthogonality of its derivative to suppose only that the first component is Hahn classical.
+Remark that we only needed to suppose that the first component is $d$-OPS.
+It is sufficient enough to prove the $d$-orthogonality of its derivative to suppose only that the first component is Hahn classical.
 Indeed, it is well understood that $(n+1)^{-1}\left(B_{n+1}^0\right)^{\prime }=A_n^d$ \cite[thm.
-5.3]{Maroni2classic}, hence the result follows in the same easy way by taking care now of $A_n^d$ as above.
+5.3]{Maroni2classic}.
+Hence, the result follows in the same easy way by taking care now of $A_n^d$ as above.

-Consequently, this answers affirmatively to the above two questions.
-In other words, it results from the above discussion that if the first component is Hahn classical d-OPS, then all the components as well as their corresponding d-symmetric sequence are also Hahn classical d-OPS as well.
+Consequently, this answers affirmatively to the two previous questions.
+In other words, it results from the above discussion, that if the first component is Hahn classical $d$-OPS, then all the components and their corresponding $d$-symmetric sequence are also Hahn classical $d$-OPS as well.

-As a conclusion of this section, it results that under the umbrella of each d-symmetric Hahn classical d-OPS there are (d+1) Hahn classical (nonsymmetric) d-OPS families.
-And since there are $2^d$ $d$-symmetric Hahn classical $d$-OPS, then the $d$-symmetric sequences and their components constitute a set of $(d+1)2^d$ families of Hahn classical d-OPS.
+As a conclusion of this section, it results that under the umbrella of each $d$-symmetric Hahn classical $d$-OPS there are ($d+1$) Hahn classical (nonsymmetric) $d$-OPS families.
+And since there are $2^d$ $d$-symmetric Hahn classical $d$-OPS, then the $d$-symmetric sequences and their components constitute a set of $(d+1)2^d$ families of Hahn classical $d$-OPS.

-This gives evidence to think about the following question: Can we distribute all Hahn classical d-OPS onto d sets?
-Namely, is it possible to consider d sets of specific d-OPS families in which the recurrence coefficients are all zero except one parameter (d-symmetric case), two parameter, ..., d parameter and repeat the above study in order to generate the maximum number possible of Hahn classical d-OPS into which their recurrence coefficients are determined by only one parameter (d-symmetric case), two parameter, ..., d parameter?
-Second: is there any d-OPS of Hahn type which could not be a component of any of the above d sets, i.e., under no umbrella?
+This gives evidence to think about the following question: Can we distribute all Hahn classical $d$-OPS onto $d$ sets?
+Namely, is it possible to consider $d$ sets of specific $d$-OPS families in which the recurrence coefficients are all zero except one parameter ($d$-symmetric case), two parameter, ..., $d$ parameter and repeat the above study in order to generate the maximum number possible of Hahn classical $d$-OPS into which their recurrence coefficients are determined by only one parameter ($d$-symmetric case), two parameter, ..., $d$ parameter?
+Second: if the previous situation possible, is there any $d$-OPS of Hahn type which could not be a component of any of the above $d$ sets, i.e., under no umbrella?

-\begin{example} A good example for a d-symmetric sequence and its components, is presented in \cite{CheikhRomdSymBrenke}.
-The authors showed that there are only two d-symmetric d-OPS families of Brenke type.
+\begin{example} A good example for a $d$-symmetric sequence and its components, is presented in \cite{CheikhRomdSymBrenke}.
+The authors showed that there are only two $d$-symmetric $d$-OPS families of Brenke type.
 Furthermore, the corresponding generating functions of the components are all explicitly determined.
-See also the components of d-Hermite polynomial \cite[p.
+See also the components of $d$-Hermite polynomial \cite[p.
 287-288]{DouakAppell} and \cite[sec.
-5]{CheikhDouakBateman} for 2-Laguerre.
+5]{CheikhDouakBateman} for $2$-Laguerre.